txje/Unicycler/README.md

 In order to resolve the repeat, a read must span it by aligning to sequence on either side.
 In this example the 1 kb reads are shorter than the repeat and are all useless.
 The 2.5 kb reads _can_ resolve the repeat, but they have to be in _just the right place_ to do so.
 Only one out of the six in this example is useful.
 The 5 kb reads, however, have a much easier time spanning the repeat and all three are useful.

-So how long must your reads be for Unicyler to complete an assembly? _Longer than the longest repeat in the genome._ Depending on the genome, that might be a 1 kb insertion sequence, a 6 kb ribosomal complex or a 30 kb phage.
+So how long must your reads be for Unicycler to complete an assembly? _Longer than the longest repeat in the genome._ Depending on the genome, that might be a 1 kb insertion sequence, a 6 kb ribosomal complex or a 30 kb phage.
 If your reads are just a little bit longer than the longest repeat, then you'll probably need a lot of them to ensure that at least one spans the repeat.
-If they are much longer, then fewer reads will probably suffice.
+If they are much longer, then fewer reads should suffice.
 But in any scenario, _longer is better!_

 ### Poretools